GluuFederation/docs-gluu-server-prod/docs/source/developer-guide/session-affinity.md

 ### Troubleshooting

-- Ensure that OpenDJ replication is correctly set up and the pods are running.
+- Ensure the setup is correct and the pods are running.

     ```
         kubectl get pods -n gluu